 Fairmont Miramar—Santa Monica

 If you're prepared to spend a little more for a special swimming experience, there are various hotel pools accessible via Resort Pass, a service hotels use to sell day passes to their swimming pools.
 The options change each season, but one participating hotel this summer is the beautiful Fairmont Miramar, set on 5 secluded acres across from Santa Monica Beach.
 The pool is heated, and while it doesn't specifically have special features for children (apart from the beautiful surroundings), the gardens include a natural pool populated with turtles kids love.
 Mom and Dad, meanwhile, love the poolside service from the delicious Fig bar and cafe, delivered to the relaxing lounge chairs.
 (Resort Pass price to visit this hotel pool: Adults $30; Children $20)

 Hotel MdR—Marina del Rey

 Another luxurious hotel pool available via Resort Pass this season is at the Hotel MdR Marina del Rey.
 Guests can enjoy the heated pool, free parking and wifi, ping pong tables, bike rentals, and hot fresh cookies upon arrival.
 Cabana rental is also available for an extra dollop of luxury.
 (Resort Pass price to visit this hotel pool: Adults $25; Children $10)

 Hopefully, the slide will reopen soon.
 Until then, it's time to swim!
 Photo courtesy of Pleasant Valley Aquatic Center

 Best Swimming Pools in the Valleys

 Hilton Universal—Universal City

 A heated pool, a hot tub, and poolside food and beverage should be enough to make a staycation day for most people, but feel free to kick it up a notch with a cabana that includes a fridge, ceiling fan, and TV.
-If you bring more than 4 people, the cabana actually works out to be a better deal.
+Hot tip: If you bring more than 4 people, the cabana actually works out to be a better deal.
 All that plus the view is lovely, and the cocktails have that whole straw coming out of a coconut thing that cries vacation.
 (Resort Pass price to visit this hotel pool: $30)